 Do you want to upgrade from Windows 10 Home edition to Windows 10 Pro edition?
 Want to buy the Pro license and upgrade to the same from Windows 10 Home edition?
 Would you like to upgrade from Windows 10 Home edition to Pro without the product key?
 In this article, we will see how to upgrade from Windows 10 Home to Pro with ease.

 Difference between Windows 10 Home and Pro

-The Home edition of Windows 10 is designed for home users, and is perfect for most users who do not need the advanced security and business features available in the Pro edition.
+The Home edition of Windows 10 is designed for home users, and it is perfect for most users who do not need the advanced security and business features available in the Pro edition.
 The Pro edition offers advanced features like BitLocker, Group Policy, Domain Join, Remote Desktop, Hyper-V, and Azure Active Directory.
 Go through our difference between Windows 10 Home and Pro editions for detailed information.

 Can I upgrade from Windows 10 Home to Pro for free?

-While you can upgrade a non-activated Windows 10 Home edition install to Pro edition, you need to activate the install to keep on using the Windows 10 Pro after the initial 30-day trial period.
+While you can upgrade a non-activated Windows 10 Home edition install to the Pro edition, you need to activate the install to keep on using the Windows 10 Pro after the initial 30-day trial period.

 Upgrade from Windows 10 Home edition to Pro edition is not free.
-In other words, even if you have an activated copy of Windows 10 Home edition, you need to purchase the upgrade license and activate the install before or after upgrading to Pro edition.
+In other words, even if you have an activated copy of the Windows 10 Home edition, you need to purchase the upgrade license and activate the install before or after upgrading to the Pro edition.

 Upgrading Windows 10 Home to Pro edition

 Here is how to upgrade from Windows 10 Home edition to Pro edition with a few mouse clicks.

 Step 1: Open the Settings app by either clicking the Settings icon on the left side of the Start menu or using the Windows logo + I hotkey.